SwapnilPurohit/SOR_26/README.md

 ## Skid-Steer

+> **In short:** Skid-steer is the drive system used by tank-like robots.
+Wheels on the same side always spin together, and the robot turns by spinning the left and right sides at different speeds (or opposite directions for a sharp turn) — there's no separate steering mechanism.
+Here we convert the starter robot from a wobbly single caster-wheel design into a stable 4-wheel skid-steer robot.

 **Goal:** Convert the starter caster-wheel robot into a 4-wheel skid-steer differential-drive robot.

 You're given with the caster wheel bot: